 Eligibility for unemployment assistance is determined by the income of the applicant as well as the income of the applicant’s spouse or, in the case of unmarried couples, the income of the applicant’s life partner provided that they are cohabiting.

-NEW: Starting with first of July 2018 the income of the aplicant's spouse or cohabiting partner shall not be relevant for the unemployment assistance (status 12th of January 2018)
+NEW: Starting with first of July 2018 the income of the aplicant's spouse or cohabiting partner is not any longer relevant for the unemployment assistance.

 Unemployment allowance assistance does not depend on whether someone lives in their own home or apartment.
 The assessment basis relates to what they earn, not to what they own.